McFarlandChris/FaulknerFlightWannabe/README.md

 > * Group participants names: Faulkner, Erica; Levin, Ethan; McFarland, Chris
 > * Project Title: VR vs. PPT for Pilot Training

-## General Introduction

-(States your motivation clearly: why is it important / interesting to solve this problem?)
-(Add real-world examples, if any)
-(Put the problem into a historical context, from what does it originate?
-Are there already some proposed solutions?)

-(I tell sutdents to answer the questions, one paragaph each to start if you are lost)

 Army Aviation consists of multiple levels of training, but all have one thing in common in that all Army qualified Aviators have graduated from the Basic Army Aviator Course (BAAC) at Fort Rucker, AL. This course is twenty-two weeks in length (give or take a few days for weather delays in flight training).
 During this time prospective graduates are maintained on cohort schedule, regardless of progression speed and capabilities.
 All training events during this time are completed by an Instructor Pilot (IP), and all students must complete this training, also known as Phase 1 of Army Aviator training.